-Edge delay gel for men was created to help men have better ejaculation control during sex.
+Edge delay gel is intended to help men with ejaculation control during sex.
 It’s marketed as having only natural ingredients – so there’s no lidocaine or benzocaine in this case.

 I’ve tried many different desensitizing sprays and gels, and I found that Edge was probably in the middle range of effectiveness.